 We thought that after 9/11 we had seen the worst business environment that we'd ever seen, or would ever see.
 However those days almost seem like good times compared to what's happening now with Bail Outs, and the huge amount of spending and debt that this country is seeing.

 The whole country is changing.
 I think that our freedom, privacy, and the actual control of our lives and our children's lives is being changed whether we like it or not.
-As a business advisor said to me one day, "You are Survivors", and you will survive, no matter what happends to you.
+As a business adviser said to me one day, "You are Survivors", and you will survive, no matter what happens to you.

 We've tightened our belts in our business, and our personal lives.
 I'm sure if the people running this country did the same thing, we wouldn't be in the mess we are in.
 But they have everything they need, and it's not their money they're spending, or losing.
 Does anyone understand why we pay for their insurance?
 Can't they afford to pay for their own insurance?